DillibabuKPSSD/COVID-19-Contact-Tracing-System/README.md

 # ❗️**DISCLAIMER**
-**PROJECT STATUS: We have developed an MVP version for Covers vs COVID, This needs to proceed with further development to productize this application.**
+**PROJECT STATUS: We have developed an MVP version for Covers vs COVID Hackathon, This needs to proceed with further development to productize this application.**

 # Demo Showcase Video
 1) Web App preparation(UI, Google Map & DB)